AZAMCLOUD/ECS-CICD-PROJ/README.md

 - Integrate CodePipeline with CodeBuild for CI/CD.
 - Use CloudWatch for logging and ECS task monitoring.

 ---

-## 👤 My Role

-- Built Docker container image for the application and pushed to Amazon ECR.
-- Deployed containerized application on Amazon ECS (Fargate) with proper task definition and service configuration.
-- Integrated CodePipeline, CodeBuild, and CodeDeploy to automate builds and deployments.
-- Configured CloudWatch for container log monitoring and service health monitoring.

----

 ## 🧰 AWS Services Used